-Task genre High pass Pass Below pass Story A very good attempt at achieving the task, which engages the reader throughout.
-The features of storytelling, i.e. setting the scene, the unfolding of events and a suitable resolution should be in evidence.
-There will generally be a confident and good level of control of the language particularly in using past tenses effectively.
+Task genre High pass Pass Below pass A very good attempt at achieving the task, which engages the reader throughout.
+The features of story-telling, i.e. setting the scene, the unfolding of events and The task will be achieved adequately.
+There may be some lack of organisation or running out of ideas but overall there should be a positive effect on the reader. - Story a suitable resolution should be in evidence.
+There will generally be a confident and good level of control of the language The language will be appropriate for the task but likely to be unambitious.
+Errors will be present but There will be a lack of control over simple structures.
+Correct punctuation and particularly in using past tenses effectively.
 Errors will be present but generally non-impeding.
-Spelling and punctuation will be generally correct.
-The task will be achieved adequately.
-There may be some lack of organisation or running out of ideas but overall there should be a positive effect on the reader.
-The language will be appropriate for the task but likely to be unambitious.
-Errors will be present but generally non-impeding.
-Spelling and punctuation should be adequate.
-Structure and organisation of the story will be confused and/or very repetitive.
-Language will be limited and very simplistic and contain numerous errors, some of which will be impeding.
-There will be a lack of control over simple structures.
-Correct punctuation and spelling will be conspicuously absent.
-A negative effect on the reader.
+Spelling and punctuation generally non-impeding.
+Spelling and punctuation should be adequate. spelling will be conspicuously absent.
+A negative effect on the reader. will be generally correct.
 There may be evidence of pre-learned chunks of text which do not bear any relation to the question.